By Charles Morgan with Hubert Walker for CoinWeek …..

 An Increase in Value or the Absence of Low-Hanging Fruit?

-This factor supposes that there’s less supply than demand, which means that those wishing to purchase the coin after the supply runs out will have to pay more to entice owners to sell.
-It’s a fundamental economic concept that should paint a fair picture of the coin market (what kind of market we actually have is a whole other series of articles).
+The first factor supposes that there’s less supply than demand, which means that those wishing to purchase the coin after the supply runs out will have to pay more to entice owners to sell.
+It’s a fundamental, almost simplistic economic concept that should paint a fair picture of the coin market (what kind of market we actually have is a whole other series of articles).
 So, in order to figure out whether there’s enough supply to meet demand, we must figure out what the supply is and what the demand is.
 Simple enough, right?

 With the acquisition of so many Booker T. and Carver Washington commemoratives, we assume that a large portion of First Coinvestors’ 30,000+ subscriber base was (for a time, at least) into the Booker T. and Carver Washington market.
 They were the ones for whom the coins were purchased and they were the intended audience for Apfelbaum’s encomium in the Encyclopedia.
 But outside of those customers, was there enough demand to truly elevate the value of the series?